freswinn/FIGlet2Godot/README.md

 To install it on Linux, you will have to use `sudo apt python3-pyfiglet` in the console.

 The official website of pyfiglet is [https://pypi.org/project/pyfiglet/]([url](https://pypi.org/project/pyfiglet/)).

-### Fonts on pyfiglet:
-On Linux, pyfiglet uses the same location for fonts that FIGlet does: `usr/shared/figlet`.
-To install a font, you access this folder as root and move the font files into the folder.

-I am not actually sure where they are located on Windows, but you can view a list of the installed fonts in pyfiglet by typing `pyfiglet -l`.
-You can also install a font in pyfiglet by using `pyfiglet -L <filepath>`

 # Check FIGlet Installation